Yos Riady

 Creating Actionable Views for Different Teams

 Creating actionable views for different teams involves tailoring the metrics displayed on the dashboard to meet each team's unique needs.
 For instance, product teams may prioritize user acquisition and retention metrics, while marketing teams focus on engagement rates and campaign performance.
-Customizable views enable stakeholders to filter data relevant to their objectives, ensuring that insights are actionable and directly applicable to their strategies.
+Teams building a metrics dashboard benefit most when views are filtered to each function's objectives, ensuring that insights are actionable and directly applicable to their strategies.
 This targeted approach enhances collaboration and drives more effective decision-making across the organization.

 Step 5: Test, Iterate, and Automate Your Reporting